youurayy/k8s-hyperkit/readme.md

 # Kubernetes Cluster on Hyperkit

-Practice real Kubernetes configurations on a local multi-node cluster.
+Real Kubernetes (and Docker) on the localhost.

 Tested on: Hyperkit 0.20190802 on macOS 10.14.5 w/ APFS, guest images Centos 1907 and Ubuntu 18.04.